 Governmental mandates, including Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (ADA) and the Family Educational Rights and Privacy Act of 1974 (FERPA) all support the protection of privacy.

 If you are concerned that the accommodation may constitute a fundamental alteration to the course, then that accommodation may not be considered reasonable and appropriate in that course.
-Faculty should immediately contact the DRC.
-DRC will respond promptly with support, suggestions, or reasonable alternative accommodations.
+Faculty should immediately contact the student’s accessibility specialist, accommodations@ufsa.ufl.edu.
+The DRC will respond promptly with support, suggestions, or reasonable alternative accommodations.